 Having grown up in the North-East and obtaining a Bachelor of Education in 1993, I began my teaching career in Milton Keynes.

 I have gradually moved south, holding a variety of positions from Head of Department, Head of House to Assistant Headteacher at Rossmore Community College.
 I joined Bournemouth School in 2010 where I became the SENDCo in 2011.
 I have found this to be the most rewarding and enjoyable experience of my career.

 I live in Wimborne with my husband and two children (when they are on breaks from their respective Universities!).
 My daughter studied for her A-levels at Bournemouth School and my son studied for his at another local school.
 Other than my allegiance to, and passion for, Newcastle United football club, I enjoy travelling and visiting new countries.
-My recent involvement in the Bournemouth School multi-activity day and the Ski trip to Bardonecchia during the recent February half-term have pushed me outside my comfort zones but I have enjoyed the challenges immensely.

 Every day for me is different but one thing remains the same; the fantastic, engaging, intelligent students that I am fortunate enough to teach each day.